Bakan0/gnucash-happy-new-year/README.md

   added here.
 - Write tests (see below) for more parts of the code.
 - Refactor the code to be more pythonic and to be a real Python package.
-This may also include utilities to make the GnuCash code more straoghtforward to use.
+This may also include utilities to make the GnuCash code more straightforward to use.

 ### Testing ###

 At the moment, the testing consists of little more than a proof of concept.
 This should be improved.

-To run the tests, install pytest and run: `pytest unittests`
+To run the tests, install pytest and run: `pytest tests`

 If you want to write new tests, you can `import utils` to set `sys.path` accordingly.